hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

    Error: user is already registered
    ```

-To address this, remove any stored crypto material from the CA server by following the instructions [here](https://github.com/hyperledger/fabric/blob/master/docs/API/SandboxSetup.md#removing-temporary-files-when-security-is-enabled).
-You will also need to remove any of the crypto tokens stored on the client side by deleting the KeyValStore directory.
+To address this, remove any stored cryptographic material from the CA server by following the instructions [here](https://github.com/hyperledger/fabric/blob/master/docs/API/SandboxSetup.md#removing-temporary-files-when-security-is-enabled).
+You will also need to remove any of the cryptographic tokens stored on the client side by deleting the KeyValStore directory.
 That directory is configurable and is set to `/tmp/keyValStore` within the unit tests.